← Back to Blog

 Most people think coffee begins at the roaster or the barista.
 In reality, the journey to a great cup starts months before a seedling ever touches the ground -- it starts with choosing the right seed.

-At our farms in Caicedonia, Valle del Cauca, we grow multiple varieties including Castillo, Caturra, Bourbon, and Geisha.
-Each variety carries different genetic potential for flavor, yield, and disease resistance.
-Selecting the right seed for the right plot is one of the most consequential decisions a coffee farmer makes.
+On our farms in Caicedonia, Valle del Cauca, we grow multiple varieties including Castillo, Caturra, Bourbon, and Geisha.
+Each one carries different genetic potential for flavor, yield, and disease resistance.
+I have learned the hard way that selecting the right seed for the right plot is one of the most consequential decisions a coffee farmer makes.
+Get it wrong, and you live with that mistake for fifteen to twenty years.
+That is the reality of a perennial crop.

 Seed Selection Criteria